 The Member Code of Conduct applies to Elected Members.
-Section 4 of the Code of Conduct states that Members must:-
+Section 4 of the Code of Conduct states that Members must:

-- a) carry out your duties and responsibilities with due regard to the principle that there should be equality of opportunity for all people, regardless of their gender, race, disability, sexual orientation, age or religion. - c) not use bullying behaviour or harass any person.
+- a) carry out your duties and responsibilities with due regard to the principle that there should be equality of opportunity for all people, regardless of their gender, race, disability, sexual orientation, age or religion. - b) show respect and consideration for others. - c) not use bullying behaviour or harass any person.